MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 2. Check that the value exists and increment it if it does
 3. Return the updated value
 4. Handle the completion block if there's an error
-5. Handle the completino block if the transaction was successful
+5. Handle the completion block if the transaction was successful

 Transaction operations are an important tool provided by Firebase to help developer solve specific problems around maintaining data integrity.
 Now that you know what they're used for and how to use them, you can build more complex data structures and apps.